Georgia Satellites (album): Release and reception

 The album was a commercial success and was certified Gold by the RIAA in February 1987 and then Platinum on August of the same year.
 Rich Stim in Spin described it as a 'six-pack boogie-rock record.'

+"Battleship Chains" was originally written by Terry Anderson and recorded by his band The Woods.
+The Georgia Satellites cover reached number 86 on the US Billboard Hot 100, and 44 on the UK Official Charts.

 The band would release two more studio albums after this one, but none featured a song with nearly the radio and MTV success as "Keep Your Hands to Yourself," and the band finally split in 1990.

-"Battleship Chains" was originally written by Terry Anderson and recorded by his band The Woods.
-It was covered and made famous The Georgia Satellites.
-It reached number 86 on the Billboard Hot 100.
-The song also appeared on the album Hindu Love Gods by the band Hindu Love Gods, a collaboration between members of R.E.M. and Warren Zevon.
-The song is also featured on The Wildhearts covers album Stop Us If You've Heard This One Before Vol 1.
-Izzy Stradlin has covered "Battleship Chains" when playing live with Rick Richards.
-Danish metal band Volbeat has also covered the song on their 2016 album, Seal the Deal & Let's Boogie.